T33py/UniversalQuestLanguage/README.md

 # Universal Quest Language
-I want to make a format for storing quest data as independent files with a more easily readable format than JSON or XML.
+I want to make a format for storing quest data as independent files with a more easily/humanly readable format than JSON or XML.

 The idea would be that each file describes a "quest event".
 These events link to each other through ID references which should be suficiently flexible.

+Then the whole thing can either be parsed into a dict and saved into a propper dataformat for easy use in the game, or it can be read at launch to allow dynamic addition of quests.
+Part of it is having structured and unstructured data, so I can combine set functionality for hooks into efficient template classes in engine and random data that can be stored in a dict and accessed when needed in the game logic.

 ## Syntax